goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A6:Security%20Misconfiguration%20-green.svg" alt=""/></a>

-**TL;DR:** Any step in the development chain should be protected with MFA (multi-factor authentication), npm/Yarn are a sweet opportunity for attackers who can get their hands on some developer's password.
+**אמ;לק:** Any step in the development chain should be protected with MFA (multi-factor authentication), npm/Yarn are a sweet opportunity for attackers who can get their hands on some developer's password.
 Using developer credentials, attackers can inject malicious code into libraries that are widely installed across projects and services.
 Maybe even across the web if published in public.
 Enabling 2-factor-authentication in npm leaves almost zero chances for attackers to alter your package code.

 **Otherwise:** [Have you heard about the eslint developer whose password was hijacked?](https://medium.com/@oprearocks/eslint-backdoor-what-it-is-and-how-to-fix-the-issue-221f58f1a8c8)